danbulant/sketchware-docs/docs/en/blocks/variables.md

 ## What it is

-Variable is a key-value pair.
+Variable is a key-value pair, name = value.
 A variable is used to save data into RAM.
 This means, that where app is closed, variables are deleted.

 ## Variable types